blendimaliqi/filmogtekken/README.md

 ## Development Environment Setup

 This project uses environment variables for configuration.
-To set up a development environment:
+To set up your environment:

-1. Create a `.env.development` file in the root directory with your development environment variables
-2. Create a `.env.local` file in the root directory with your production environment variables
+1. Rename `env.example` to `.env.development` and `.env.production` for your development and production environments respectively
+2. Update the values in these files with your actual API keys and secrets
+3. The `.env.local` file will be automatically created when you run one of the environment switching scripts

 ### Switching Between Environments

 The project includes scripts to easily switch between development and production environments:

-- `npm run dev:local` - Run the development server with development environment variables
+- `npm run dev:local` - Run the development server with development environment variables (uses `.env.development`)
-- `npm run dev:prod` - Run the development server with production environment variables
+- `npm run dev:prod` - Run the development server with production environment variables (uses `.env.production`)
-- `npm run dev` - Run the development server with the current environment variables
+- `npm run dev` - Run the development server with the current environment variables in `.env.local`

 ### Environment Variables